There are many Comprehensive School Reform (CSR) programmes that promise to turn around under-achieving schools.

 - Emphasis on parent and community involvement

-This review summarises research on CSR programmes for primary schools.
+This review summarises research on CSR programmes for primary and secondary schools.

-- All available evidence on CSR programmes designed to improve primary school achievement was considered, in order to establish what works for pupils aged 5-11.
+- All available evidence on CSR programmes designed to improve primary and secondary school achievement was considered, in order to establish what works for pupils aged 5-18.

 - All studies of CSR programmes from all countries were examined, as long as a report was available in English.
 (NB Most studies took place in the US).